-Research has shown that Applied Behavior Analysis (ABA), provided by individuals trained in the principles of behavioral analysis, can help individuals with autism to learn specific skills such as how to communicate, develop relationships, play, care for themselves, learn in school, succeed at work, and participate fully and productively in family and community activities, regardless of their age.
+Research has shown that Applied Behavior Analysis (ABA), provided by individuals trained in the principles of behavioral analysis, can help individuals including those with autism to learn specific skills such as how to communicate, develop relationships, play, care for themselves, learn in school, succeed at work, and participate fully and productively in family and community activities, regardless of their age.
 ABA has a strong database of research to document its effectiveness with positive behavioral changes for this and other populations.

 Oakland University's program - approved by the Behavioral Analyst Certification Board (BACB) - offers specific courses in behavioral principles and techniques.
 Applicants will also be required to pass the exam required by the BACB in order to earn certification.
 For more detailed information about the BCBA designation, please visit www.bacb.com

 - Possession of a minimum of a master's degree from an accredited university that was (a) conferred in behavior analysis, education, or psychology OR (b) conferred in a degree program in which the candidate completed a BACB approved course sequence BACB

 - GPA of 3.0 or higher